 Before You Go: Need-to-know info

-Flight time: 7 hours from NYC, 13 hours from LA, 8.5 hours from Chicago
+Flight Time: 7 hours from NYC, 13 hours from LA

-Works of art: Must-see museums include the Louvre (once a fortress, now a sprawling museum), the Orsay Museum (which includes an excellent Impressionist collection, Art Nouveau furniture, and a Belle Epoque restaurant), the whimsical Pompidou Center (home to the Modern Art Museum), the Picasso Museum, and the Rodin Museum.
-Gain entree to 70 museums and sites -- and go to the front of the line! -- with a Carte Musees et Monument (museum pass) available at museums, the tourist office, and major Metro stations.
+Must-see museums include the Louvre (once a fortress, now a sprawling museum), the Orsay Museum (which includes an excellent Impressionist collection, Art Nouveau furniture, and a Belle Epoque restaurant), the whimsical Pompidou Center (home to the Modern Art Museum), the Picasso Museum, and the Rodin Museum.
+Gain entry to 70 museums and sites — and go to the front of the line! — with a Carte Musees et Monument (museum pass) available at museums, the tourist office, as well as most major Metro stations.